Pennsylvania Interscholastic Athletic Association: Classifications for Football

-Hershey, Pennsylvania
+State championships

-While some sports' championship games have been held at various venues and cities across the state, no city is more associated with the PIAA than Hershey.
-Hershey's proximity to Harrisburg, as well as easy highway access via the Pennsylvania Turnpike and Interstates 81 and 83 for teams from across the state makes it an ideal location for the games.
-Hersheypark Stadium hosts the football, soccer, and lacrosse championships; the Parkview Cross Country Course, located across the street from Hershey Park and Chocolate World, hosts the cross country championships.
+While some sports' championship games have been held at various venues and cities across the state, most have been held in Hershey, whose proximity to the Pennsylvania Turnpike, and Interstates 81, and 83 makes it a convenient location for teams from around the state.
+Hersheypark Stadium hosts the football, soccer, and lacrosse championships; the Parkview Cross Country Course, located across the street from Hershey Park and Hershey's Chocolate World, hosts the cross country championships.
 The Giant Center hosts the basketball, wrestling, and competitive spirit championships.
 The Hershey Racquet Club hosts the tennis championships.

 In 2006, the PIAA announced that they had refused Hershey's application for a contract extension to host the basketball championships at Giant Center.
 Starting for the 2006–2007 season, the eight championship games will be played at Penn State's Bryce Jordan Center.
 The PIAA cited monetary reasons for the move.
 As of 2014 they had returned to the Giant Center.

-Even the non-PIAA sport of ice hockey hosted the 2005 Pennsylvania Cup championship at the historic Hersheypark Arena.
-The PIAA football championships have been contested since 1988, with the first games being held at various sites across the state.
+Even the non-PIAA sport of ice hockey hosted the 2005 Pennsylvania Cup championship at Hersheypark Arena.
+The PIAA football championships have been held since 1988, with the first games being held at various sites across the state.
 In 1992, the games were moved to Altoona's Mansion Park, in part because playing four games in two days would not affect the artificial turf playing surface on the field.
 The football championships were moved to Hershey in 1998 to add to the tradition of PIAA championship competition near the state capital.

-State College hosts the baseball and softball championships at Pennsylvania State University.
+Penn State University in State College hosts the baseball and softball championships.
 Altoona previously hosted the baseball championships at Peoples Natural Gas Field, home of the Altoona Curve of the Class AA Eastern League.
-The track and field championships are contested at Seth Grove Stadium on the campus of Shippensburg University, 40 miles southwest of Harrisburg.
+The track and field championships are held at Seth Grove Stadium on the campus of Shippensburg University in Shippensburg.

+In 2022, PIAA approved the use of the athletic facilities of Cumberland Valley School District as the new home for state sporting championships.
+The sporting finals held at these facilities are boys'/girls' soccer, field hockey, football, and girls' volleyball.